 4. It Resists Temperature and Moisture

 Compared to solid wood and laminate, engineered hardwood flooring is more resistant to temperature and moisture, making it a good choice for kitchen floors.
-It is manufactured using a layer of plywood, joined together with glue and topped with a lamella of real hardwood.
+It is manufactured using a layer of plywood, joined together with glue, and topped with a lamella of real hardwood.
 This characteristic helps to retain its original shape and maintain stability.

 5. There Are a Variety of Options

-Homeowners look for unique textures and colours for their floors.
+Homeowners look for unique textures and colors for their floors.
 This enables them to elevate their space and set it apart.
 Engineered hardwood flooring allows them to do just that.
-Available in various species, designs, finishes and grades, it is also priced to suit every budget and style.
+Available in various species, designs, finishes, and grades, it is also priced to suit every budget and style.
 For instance, if you’re looking for high-quality, tough, antique-looking glossy floors at a low cost, then consider engineered hardwood.

 6. It Resembles Hardwood